pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 because it's just an application, nothing else.
 The wallet has a private key now.
 And with this private key,
-I can create the various number of accounts, which are all derived from the private key.
+I can create the various number of **accounts, which are all derived from the private key**.
-The concrete algorithm is something, that's probably also something for an exercise that we somehow investigate out in this being done, because this is a deterministic algorithm.
+The concrete algorithm is something, that's probably also something for an exercise that we somehow investigate how this being done, because this is **a deterministic algorithm**.
 With my private key, I first created the lecture account.
 When I create a new one, I get another account, three, four, five, six, seven, eight, as much as I like.
-But they all depend on the same private key.
+But **they (the accounts) all depend on the same private key**.
 And what is happening now,
-and this happened when I went from MetaMask to Coinbase, and had the same question, I said, okay, now I have three different accounts in the MetaMask wallet, but I only have one private key.
+and this happened when I went from MetaMask to Coinbase, and had the same question, I said, okay, now **I have three different accounts in the MetaMask wallet, but I only have one private key**.
 So I took the private key and moved it to the Coinbase account, and there was only one account.
 So hey, where's all the other accounts from?